New iterative algorithms for estimation of item functioning: Methodology

-The \gls{em} algorithm estimates item parameters in two steps -- expectation and maximisation.
+The \gls{em} algorithm estimates item parameters in two steps -- expectation and maximization.
 These two steps are repeated until the convergence criterion is met, such as until the change in log-likelihood is lower than a predefined value.
+Since the \gls{em} algorithm is designed to obtain maximum likelihood estimates, their asymptotic properties are the same as described in Appendix~\ref{app:asymptotics:ml}.

 \paragraph{Expectation. } At the E-step, conditionally on the item responses $Y_{pi}$ and the current parameter estimate $(\widehat{\boldsymbol{b}}_i, \widehat{\boldsymbol{c}}_i, \widehat{\boldsymbol{d}}_i)$, the estimates of latent variables are calculated as their expected values: